septag/Junkyard/doc/CodingStandard.md

 - **Use handles (`DEFINE_HANDLE` macro and `HandlePool<>`) and resolve data internally, instead of exporting pointer objects in public APIs**: [Handles are the better pointers](https://floooh.github.io/2018/06/17/handles-vs-pointers.html)
 - **Adding non-POD data types as a member for other objects is not recommended**: Use of non-POD types, especially classes with virtual functions are only allowed inside sub-systems data and global data.
 Basically, in a data that is not copied and passed around.
 If you do that, then you have to get into C++ hell-hole and take care of manual construction like using NEW macros and such.
 - **Templates should be used carefully and rarely**:
     - They should not encapsulate large/heavy chunks of code.
-Only small/light functions and classes.
+Only small/light functions and "helper" classes.
     - Should not be overused
     - Nested/complicated template classes are not allowed
     - If templates contain large non-trivial code, put them inside `_private::` functions, implement those functions inside the CPP file and call those functions inside template functions instead.